Morsifications and mutations: Scannable divides

 In this section, we review the basic results of~\cite{couture-perron} needed for our purposes.

 \begin{definition} A \emph{scannable divide} is a divide~$D$ drawn inside a rectangle of the form $[a_0,a]\times[b_0,b]\subset\RR^2$ so that the following conditions hold, for some $a_0<a_1<a_2<a$.
-For every point $(x_0,y_0)$ on~$D$ such that the tangent line to a local branch of~$D$ at $(x_0,y_0)$ is vertical (i.e., is given by the equation $x=x_0$), we require that \begin{itemize} \item $(x_0,y_0)$ is a smooth point of~$D$ (i.e., not a node); \item either $x_0=a_1$ or $x_0=a_2$; \item if $x_0=a_1$, then the local branch of~$D$ lies to the right of the tangent; \item if $x_0=a_2$, then the local branch of~$D$ lies to the left of the tangent. \end{itemize} In other words, we can parametrize each branch of~$D$ so that, as we move along it, the $x$-coordinate makes all of its U-turns at the locations $x=a_1$ (approaching from the right) and $x=a_2$ (approaching from the left).
+For every point $(x_0,y_0)$ on~$D$ such that the tangent line to a local branch of~$D$ at $(x_0,y_0)$ is vertical (i.e., is given by the equation $x=x_0$), we require that \begin{itemize}[leftmargin=.3in] \item $(x_0,y_0)$ is a smooth point of~$D$ (i.e., not a node); \item either $x_0=a_1$ or $x_0=a_2$; \item if $x_0=a_1$, then the local branch of~$D$ lies to the right of the tangent; \item if $x_0=a_2$, then the local branch of~$D$ lies to the left of the tangent. \end{itemize} In other words, we can parametrize each branch of~$D$ so that, as we move along it, the $x$-coordinate makes all of its U-turns at locations of the form $(a_1,y)$ (approaching them from the right) or $(a_2,y)$ (approaching from the left).

 Every vertical line $x=x_0$ with $a_1<x_0<a_2$ intersects a scannable divide as above in the same number of points, the number of \emph{strands} in the divide.
 We say that a scannable divide is of \emph{minimal index} if this number is equal to the braid index of the corresponding link.
-(Recall that for algebraic divides, the braid index is equal to the multiplicity of the corresponding singularity.)
+(Recall that for algebraic divides, the braid index is equal to the multiplicity of the corresponding singularity, see Remark~\ref{rem:libgober-williams}.)

-When we talk of a scannable divide, we implicitly consider its representation given above fixed, up to isotopy within the class of divides with the given number of strands and a given ambient rectangle.
-Cf.\ Remark~\ref{rem:isotopic-scannable} below. \end{definition}
+When considering a scannable divide~$D$, we ordinarily fix a particular representation of~$D$ of the form described above, up to isotopy within the class of divides with the given number of strands inside a fixed ambient rectangle.
+Such a representation is by no means unique, cf.\ Remark~\ref{rem:isotopic-scannable} below. \end{definition}

-When drawing a scannable divide, we only show its part inside the rectangle $[a_1,a_2]\times [b_0,b]$, the rest of it being redundant.
+When drawing a scannable divide, we only show its part lying within the rectangle $[a_1,a_2]\times [b_0,b]$, the rest of it being redundant.

 To illustrate, all divides shown in Figure~\ref{fig:divides-quasihom} are manifestly scannable, with the exception of the divide at the bottom of the last column, which is not scannable.